WeegeeNumbuh1/FlightGazer/README.md

 ## 💪 Features
 <details open><summary><b>Show/Hide</b></summary>

-- Visualize and figure out what planes are flying nearby your location, in a cool-looking way!
+- Visualize and figure out what aircraft are flying nearby your location, in a cool-looking way!
   - Shows a plane's callsign (or registration as fallback), distance *and* direction from your location, the plane's country of registration, current altitude, and speed, all provided from `dump1090`
   - With API access you also can see the origin and destination airport, as well as how long the plane has been flying
   - If you don't want to use the API, there's an available "Enhanced Readout" mode that shows even more plane info from `dump1090`, such as latitude, longitude, ground track, vertical speed, and RSSI
-- It's a neat looking clock when there aren't any planes flying overhead
+- It's a neat looking clock when there aren't any aircraft flying overhead
-  - When `dump1090` is running, shows overall stats like how many planes you're tracking at the moment, how many planes flew by today, and the furthest plane you can detect
+  - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the furthest plane you can detect
 - Automatically switches to other plane(s) if more than one is within the area
 - Fully Python based
   - The python script has been verified to run in both Linux (Debian) and Windows
 - Does not need to run on the same hardware that `dump1090` is running from
 - Reads `dump978` data if it's present as well
 - Customizable features such as:
-  - Range of which planes need to be in for detailed tracking
+  - Range of which aircraft need to be in for detailed tracking
   - Height filtering
   - Units (aeronautical, metric, or imperial)
   - Clock style (12 hour or 24 hour)
   - 🆕 Brightness based on time of day or when there's an active plane shown
   - 🆕 Display sunrise and sunset times or detailed signal stats for your dump1090 receiver
-  - Writing to a stats file that keeps count of number of planes flying by per day (and API usage as well)
+  - Writing to a stats file that keeps count of number of aircraft flying by per day (and API usage as well)
   - API limiting per day (those API calls can get expensive)
   - 🆕 Colors 🌈
 - Can emulate an RGB Matrix display in a browser if you don't have the actual hardware
-- Detailed console output when run interactively
+- Useful and detailed console output
 - Small memory footprint
 - Runs from a initialization script that handles everything such as initial setup and running the python script (Linux only)
   - Set up to automatically start on boot via `systemd`